ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This specification adds the following values to the "JSON Web Token Claims" registry established by {{RFC7519}} and the "CBOR Web Token Claims Registry" established by {{RFC8392}}.
-Each entry below is an addition to both registries (except for the nonce claim which is already registered for JWT, but not registered for CWT).
+Each entry below is an addition to both registries.

 The "Claim Description", "Change Controller" and "Specification Documents" are common and equivalent for the JWT and CWT registries.
 The "Claim Key" and "Claim Value Types(s)" are for the CWT registry only.